XXXTentacion: Religious and spiritual beliefs

 Onfroy, who was raised a Christian, had a well-documented interest in the occult.
 Miami New Times journalist Tarpley Hitt, who conducted one of few mainstream media interviews with him, reflected that he spent most of the two-hour conversation speaking on the subject at the expense of answering questions on his childhood or criminal charges.
 Housemates from his time living with the pornographic actor Bruno Dickemz recalled that he had a collection of books on occult and took part in rituals.
 While living there, his former partner Geneva Ayala pretended to be demonically possessed as a way to scare him out of their turbulent relationship, but it instead fascinated him.
 He was inspired by Austrian philosopher Rudolf Steiner's anthroposophy philosophy and its teachings about consciousness.

 On his XXL Freshman cypher and his track "I Spoke to the Devil in Miami, He Said Everything Would Be Fine", Onfroy mentioned selling his soul to Satan; when questioned by DJ Akademiks on the subject, he refused to answer, concerned that he could encourage "kids going down that dark path".
 Additionally, on his track "Daemons", Onfroy discusses a revenge fantasy against Jesus and God for allowing atrocities in the world, while expressing skepticism about the existence of God.
 Specifically, Onfroy describes seeking revenge upon God for allowing his uncle's mental suffering.
-Onfroy's uncle committed suicide by hanging when Onfroy was a child.
+Onfroy's uncle died from suicide by hanging when Onfroy was a child.

 Onfroy believed in reincarnation, picturing the cycle of death and rebirth as ending when one lives a life without harming others; he believed he had failed in this due to his violence.
-He was fascinated by the New Age concept of Indigo children, which may have been the reason for his attraction toward the color blue in the final months of his life.
+He was fascinated by the New Age concept of Indigo children, which may have been the reason for his attraction toward the color blue in the final months before his death.